Ishan-1/GFS-Append/README.md

 ### Chunkserver Progress
 - Made class for Chunk
-- Working on Chunk Directory to store metadata
+- Made Chunk Directory to store metadata
 - Made a common message structure that works with JSON
+- Completed handling of connections
+- Completed once append for chunkserver